Wednesday, January 15, 2025

 There was, to be sure, Asta's Book (1993), perhaps the best novel in the series and the best book Rendell ever wrote, and the moving, melancholy The Brimstone Wedding (1995), and even The Blood Doctor (2002), one which I know a lot of people hate but I rather admire.
 After The Blood Doctor there came three last Vines: The Minotaur (2005), The Birthday Present (2008) and The Child's Child, the latter of which was published only about two years before the author's tragically crippling and soon-to-be fatal stroke (which occurred about a decade and one week ago).

 None of the books in this farewell trio, regretfully, are very good.
-(Proviso: I've never actually finished The Child's Child.)
+(Disclaimer: I've never actually finished The Child's Child.)
 I remember reading The Minotaur a few years after it was published and being surprised how banal it was.
 It was supposed to be a Gothic thriller and was really nothing of the sort.
 The best Vines are celebrated for their dense but dexterous narratives, which move teasingly and tantalizingly back and forth in time, navigating treacherously shifting viewpoints and perspectives.
 Far less of that skill was present in The Minotaur, which mostly seemed a wearisome slog over a flat and dreary plain.

 The same is true, only more so, of the penultimate Vine, The Birthday Present, over 100,000 words of tedium, by and large.
 It's not terrible like late Christie or Carr is terrible, just rather a bore.
 And, in the end, that's worst thing you can say about a thriller.

-Red Shoe Diaries: I have a
+I have a feeling we aren't

-feeling we aren't in Kansas anymore.
+in Kansas anymore.

 The Birthday Present is one of those books which is all premise no plot.
 This is the one about a Tory politician in the late-Thatcher/Major era (1990-97), Ivor Tesham, who fears being implicated in a sex scandal when his mistress Hebe--that's Hee-bee as in heebie-jeebies--Furnval is killed in a car accident during an "adventure sex" scenario which the two pretty pervs concocted for her birthday.